KimJJarvis/pave_repave/README.md

 | id                 | 1                    | 1                    | N/A                  |
 | status             | active primary       | passive secondary    | spare                |

+The Spare is an nms node that has been "Paved".
+Paving is the proceess of installing a virtual machin, installing the nms image and upgraded the NMS software to the same  version as the peers in the cluster.

+The purpose of the `repave` command is to Repave the Spare.
+Repaving is the process of coping the Peer's data to the Spare.
 The `repave` command will cause the HSA to become the active primary.
-The Spare will be the passive secondary.
-The peer will be retired to become spare.
+The Spare will become the passive secondary.
+The peer will be retired.

 ```bash